 If you are installing the server components for End User Monitoring, Application Analytics, or Database Visibility, you need to use a scaled-out on-premises Events Service.
 Scaled-out means that the service is not installed on the Enterprise Console host.
 This type of Events Service can be deployed as a single node or a cluster of three or more nodes based on your needs.
 Additionally, you can add nodes to a scaled-out Events Service after you install it.
 It is not recommended that you add the Controller host as part of the cluster.
-For information, see Administer the Events Service.
+See Administer the Events Service.

 However, for data redundancy and storage scalability or if you are using End User Monitoring, Application Analytics or Database Visibility in an on-premises Controller deployment, you need to deploy a dedicated Events Service installation.

 Multiple AppDynamics components that depend on the Events Service should use the same Events Service instance or cluster.

 Deployment Topology Overview